In This Article

-While an enabler’s intentions are not necessarily bad (most enablers are well-meaning), they do more harm than good.
-Their own actions and inactions passively permit substance use (including alcohol use) and/or alcoholism.
-They may even encourage or entice the person who actually needs help in controlling their bad behavior.
-This is because an enabler struggles to set boundaries and draw a fine line between what’s acceptable and what’s unacceptable in their company or under their roof.
+Unknowingly, enablers encourage or entice the person who actually needs help controlling their bad behavior.
+This is because an enabler struggles with drawing the line between acceptable and unacceptable in their presence.

 While nearly 20 million American adults battle a substance use disorder of some kind, it’s tough to say just how many enablers are out there.
 Anyone could be an enabler and not even realize it.

 You, too, may be an enabler.
 There are no particular personality traits that make someone an enabler.
 Instead, it's your emotional connection to the person in need that can cause you to enable them.

 The closer you are to that person, the more likely you are to enable them.
 This is because the closer you are, the more likely you are to accept, forgive, and trust them when they tell you they’re making changes.

 Unfortunately, many enablers struggle to understand the recovery process.
 Here are 8 signs that you might be enabling an addict in your life:

 1. You deny their behaviors.